Vinayak3063/student-database-management-/README.md

-# student-database-management-
+📚 Student Database Management

-A Student Database Management System to efficiently store and manage student records.
-Supports adding, updating, deleting, and searching student details like IDs, names, courses, and grades.
-Demonstrates CRUD operations and database handling for organized, secure, and easy access to student information.
+A simple and efficient Student Database Management System designed to store, manage, and organize student records.
+This project allows users to add, update, delete, and search student details such as names, IDs, courses, grades, and more.
+It’s built to demonstrate database handling, CRUD operations, and data management in an educational environment.

+✨ Features:

+➕ Add new student records

+✏️ Update existing student details

+❌ Delete student records

+🔍 Search and filter student data

+💾 Secure and structured data storage (e.g., SQL/JSON/File-based depending on implementation)

+🛠️ Tech Stack:

+Programming Language: [Your Language, e.g., Python, Java, C++]

+Database: [e.g., MySQL, SQLite, PostgreSQL]

+Tools/Frameworks: [Optional if used]